The New Home Mortgage Disclosure Act (HMDA) Rule

 - One important issue-protection of consumers' sensitive financial information-remains unresolved.
-For data collected for or after 2018 and reported in or after 2019, the CFPB will use a balancing test to determine whether-and if so how-HMDA data should be disclosed to the public, in order to protect applicant and borrower privacy while also fulfilling HMDA's disclosure purposes.
-The CFPB has yet to release for public comment any proposal for how this balancing test will be applied, and how the Bureau proposes to mask sensitive data.
+For data collected for or after 2018 and reported in or after 2019, the CFPB will use a balancing test to determine whether-and if so how-HMDA data should be disclosed to the public., The test will balance applicant and borrower privacy against fulfilling HMDA's disclosure purposes.
+CFPB recently released for comment a proposal on how this balancing test will be applied and how the Bureau proposes to mask sensitive data.

 - This new HMDA rule will bring major challenges to the residential mortgage industry, including: